On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Empirical Observations

 While having all the other configurations fixed, during pre-training, we vary the number of classes and the number of samples per class.
 Specifically, given $N$ as the size of the pre-training dataset and $K$ as the number of classes, we randomly sample $K$ classes from ImageNet and then uniformly sample $n=\frac{N}{K}$ samples from each class to compose the dataset.
-We experiment with following $N$ and $K$ values: \{1K, 2K, 5K, 10K, 20K, 50K, 100K\} and \{2, 5, 10, 20, 50, 100, 200, 500, 1000\} respectively.
-Note that with large $N$ (\eg, $N=10$K), the $K$ must not be small (\eg, $K=2$) since in ImageNet each class has at most 1300 samples.
+We experiment with the following $N$ and $K$ values: \{1K, 2K, 5K, 10K, 20K, 50K, 100K\} and \{2, 5, 10, 20, 50, 100, 200, 500, 1000\} respectively.
+Note that with larger $N$ (\eg, $N=10$K), we cannot evaluate smaller values of $K$ (\eg, $K=2$), since in ImageNet each class has at most 1300 samples.